vipulnaik/diet-exercise-health/logs/dental-self-exam-checklist-log.md

 * The floss pick pressure test passed, with time to near-full recovery about 5 minutes, and the interdental gaps on the maxillary left incisors and canine taking the most time to recover.

+## 2026-06-14 (past midnight from 2026-06-13) (off-cycle squeaky clean teeth test)

+I did the squeaky clean teeth test right after the end-of-day brushing of teeth, and the test passed.

+All facial surfaces except the mandibular central incisors and mandibular right lateral incisor had the squeak, with the squeaking most prominent when moving the fingertip horizontally (medial to lateral or vice versa).
+So did a few of the lingual surfaces, primarily the maxillary non-incisor teeth.